emiliolehoucq/stats-modeling-in-R/exercises.md

 44. Create and plot a Kaplan-Meier estimator the entire dataset.

 45. Create and plot a Kaplan-Meier estimator as function of `molecular_group` the entire dataset.

-What does p-value tell after adding `molecular_group`?
+46. Using the log-rank test, how do the estimators compare to each other?

 ## Cox Proportional Hazard

 46. Create and plot the coefficients of Cox Proportional Hazard function with all gene expression covariates.
 Which covariates are significant?

+47. Is the hazard proportionality assumption violated for any covariates?

+48. Run `anova` on the Cox Proportional Hazard model.
+Interpret the output.

+49. Plot the estimated survival curve for a data point with covariates `CCND1 = 1011.1, CRIM1 = 28.1, DEPDC1 = 187.7, TP53 = 1762.8, IRF4 = 5693.9.`